ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 Now let's return to the question of undirected graphs.
 Can we design a schema for these?
 Surprisingly, it turns out that we can think of undirected graphs as _special cases_ of directed graphs.

 An arrow in a directed graph is like a one-way street, a unidirectional connection pointing from its source to its target.
 In an undirected graph, an edge is more like like a *two-way street* in which the connection goes mutually in both directions.
-If we take this “two-way street” idea literally we can see that every undirected graph is *equivalent* to a directed graph in which we've substituted a pair of opposing arrows in place of each undirected edge.
+If we take this “two-way street” analogy literally we can see that every undirected graph is *equivalent* to a directed graph in which we've substituted a pair of opposing arrows in place of each undirected edge.

 ```{image} assets/Ch4/TwoWayStreet.png
 :alt: Whoopsy!